 Instagram is unstoppable, and so are its users.
 With the recent additions of video and Web embeds, more and more of you might be consolidating all your media-sharing activity within the platform.
 For some of you, that means running more than one Instagram account; maybe you run one for work, or for a community group of some sort, in addition to your personal profile.
 Unfortunately, Instagram doesn’t have a native function that makes running multiple accounts all that easy – the official app still doesn’t even allow multiple profile sign-ins from any outside app either.

 The very first solution Instagram aficionados came up with to solve this problem involves creating a second user profile on your smartphone, where you can install another copy of Instagram and have another account signed in.
 That is incredibly complicated and time-consuming, and there’s no guarantee that it would work on all devices (why anyone would need more than two is beyond me, but to each their own).
 Unfortunately, until Instagram allows third party apps (that offer multiple account management) to offer an upload function, this is the only choice besides going through the motions of logging in, uploading a photo, logging out, and logging into a second Instagram account.
 For now, you will have to make do with some apps available that support viewing multiple Instagram accounts.
 Just know that managing them on a single client is only half the battle.

-Here’s how you can successfully manage multiple Instagram accounts without completely losing your sanity.
+Below you’ll find our write-up and an instructional video for successfully managing multiple Instagram accounts without completely losing your sanity.

 Keep all your Instagram accounts in one place